ryan-allan/API/1.3/CONTENTS/METHODS/createMMSCampaign.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="API_METHODS.md">Back to API Methods</a>
 <h2>createMMSCampaign</h2>
 <p><strong>Synopsis:</strong><br />
-This API function creates new MMS/SMS campaign within the account holders account and returns a CampaignID.</p>
+This API function creates new MMS/SMS campaign within the account holders account and returns a CampaignID.
+Campaign will be created under <i>campaignname</i> in our system. <i>Campaignname</i> will be sent to users in opt-in/opt-out messages.
+<i>Brandname</i> will be shown on opt-in, help and opt-out messages to the end user to identify who is running the campaign

 <div><strong>Request:</strong></div>
 <pre>&lt;REQUEST&gt;
   &lt;ACTION&gt;createMMSCampaign&lt;/ACTION&gt;